chiraglucky/UserSystemAssignment/README.md

 # Running the application locally

-- firstly clone the project and unzip it.
+- Firstly clone the project and unzip it.
 - project folder consist 2 folder
   - userboot (Backend)
   - userreact (Frontend)